Research Education Events with Active Registration

 Tuesday, September 24, 2019, 2-3pm

 LOCATION: Mitchell College of Business, Computer Lab 140

 DESCRIPTION: Effective July 1, 2018 the Office of Sponsored Projects Administration Office will require that all Grants.gov, ASSIST, and Research.gov (formerly Fastlane) proposals be submitted via Cayuse 424.

 REGISTRATION: Register online for the training (required).

-LOCATION: For the remainder of 2020-21, all workshops will be held via Zoom.
+LOCATION: For the foreseeable future, all workshops will be held via Zoom.

 REGISTRATION: Register online for the training (required).
 Workshops are held on demand only.
 If no one is registered for a given workshop, it will not be held.

-COMMENTS: If you need to attend a workshop but cannot attend one of the dates and times given, sign up for the closest available date prior to your submission and contact firstname.lastname@example.org.
+COMMENTS: If you need to attend a workshop but cannot attend one of the dates and times given, contact firstname.lastname@example.org.